marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-03-post-google-project-mgmt.md

 ### 📦 Final Remarks and Key Takeaways

-As outlined in my previous article [🚀 My Journey into IT: How the Google IT Support Professional Certificate Paved the Way](/google-it-support/), the course is accessible on [Coursera](https://www.coursera.org/professional-certificates/google-project-management), and for learners in Spain, scholarship opportunities are available through [Experiencia Fundae](https://experienciafundae.es/) by [clicking here](https://experienciafundae.es/beca-google) and applying to the Google Project Management Professional Certificate.
+The course is accessible on [Coursera](https://www.coursera.org/professional-certificates/google-project-management) and for learners based in Spain, scholarship opportunities are available through [Experiencia Fundae](https://experienciafundae.es/) by [clicking here](https://experienciafundae.es/beca-google).

 #### 🗪 Beyond the Course: Extra Perks